arengu/arengu.github.io/docs/product/flows/actions.md

 ### Slack

-It is one of the most famous tools for team communication and collaboration.
-It became famous for his easy of integration with any external system.
+It is one of the most popular tools for team communication and collaboration.
+One of the reasons for its popularity is its easy integrations with any external system.

 #### Post message